-Don’t waste your time with a blender.
-My feeling is it is recommended as most houses have one, where as a food processor or well powered mini-food chopper isn’t as common.
+Don’t waste your time with a blender, unless you have a high-speed blender, such as a Vitamix.
+My feeling is it is recommended to use as most houses have one, where as a food processor or well powered mini-food chopper isn’t as common.
 The blender was frustrating, slow to grind and leaving uneven chunks.
 Instead I pulled out my mini chopper and processed about 1 cup oats at a time and had gorgeous flour quickly.
 The sharp blade cut right through.

 With large batches a food processor works quickly.
 But the beauty of oat flour is you can make just what you need, right before you need it.
 And it keeps it fresher when it stays as oats until it is needed.

-Do grind a bit more oats, a cup of old-fashioned oats will produce about 6 to 7 Tbsp worth of flour (or about 7/8ths of a cup).
+A cup of old-fashioned oats will produce about 6 to 7 Tablespoons worth of flour (or about 7/8ths of a cup).

 Producing a rustic flour: